rachaelbay/EVE109-Week6/README.md

     ## 5     0     0     0     0     0     0     0     0     0
     ## 6     0     0     0     0     0     0     0     0     0

 Here the first column is a sample ID.
 The rest of the columns are genotypes at diagnostic SNPs that distinguish between the two carp species in the paper.
-Values are 0, 1, or 2 and indicate the number of silver carp alleles at that SNP.
-So, for example, a 2 means that individual is homozygous for the silver carp allele while a 0 means that individual is homozygous for the bighead carp allele.
+Values are 0, 1, or 2 and indicate the number of bighead carp alleles at that SNP.
+So, for example, a 2 means that individual is homozygous for the bighead carp allele while a 0 means that individual is homozygous for the silver carp allele.
 Let's split the dataframe into the sample IDs and a frame with just the genotypes:

 ``` r
 IDs <- genofile[,1]